espeecat/england-covid-data-eda/README.md

 # Coronavirus Data for England
 EDA on daily published COVID-19 data.

+Using the simple method to estimate the R value.
+I don't think I'll get close to the published value but want to see if I can match the trend i.e. local increase and decrease of R.

 Data is available at:
 https://coronavirus.data.gov.uk/